zephchang/voracious2/docs/planning.md

 TODO: refactor API fetches so that they handle supabase datacleanup on the API route side (clean interfaces plz)

 TODO: hm interesting design choice re: anchors.
 Do you want to rehydrate context and highlight already on the db side? or just pure anchors and rehydrate on chat render

+TODO: refactor the supabase context book attribute to be book_context — clearer.